AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/remove-disable-the-user-account.md

 **Please elaborate your issue in detail whether this account is impacting in your spaces**

-**If the remove/disable the account is urgent.
-Please provide the reason in detail about account deactivate/remove from Confluence**
+**If this request is urgent.
+Please provide the reason in detail to deactivate/remove this account from Confluence**